SFSafeSymbols/SFSafeSymbols/README.md

   Static localization only exposes the localizations which are actually available, so you cannot accidentally localize a non-localizable symbol.

-  Dynamic localization, in contrast, is useful when dealing with an array of `SFSymbols` which all have different available localizations.
+  Dynamic localization, in contrast, is useful when dealing with an array of `SFSymbol`s which all have different available localizations.

 Attention: Serializing and deserializing `SFSymbol`s currently makes them lose their _explicit_ both static and dynamic localization information.
 Regaining dynamic localization information may be addressed in a future version of `SFSafeSymbols`.